MominAhmed123/MominAhmed123.github.io/index.md

   * "Grasp" was an online olympiad platform that I started along with a friend.
 The purpose was similar to AOPs, to post solutions to olympiad problems.
 The difference was that we wanted there to be a hint system, so that you may still have another shot at the problem, and also a tag system, so you could focus on a specific area.
 We also wanted to cover some olympaids that are not mainstream (hence not available at aops).
 We worked on this project for about 4 months, however this project no longer exists as we did not see much success.

-**`Youtube`**
+#### `Youtube`
-  : I make videos about some nice things I want to share - solutions from Math Olympiads mostly.
+  I make videos about some nice things I want to share - solutions from Math Olympiads mostly.
 I try to make these videos fun with a touch of GenZ humor (although I really do not do a good job, I think).

-  : I like making these videos and I must say I have learnt a lot.
+  I like making these videos and I must say I have learnt a lot.
 I have witnessed my skills improving a lot - I would initially record over and over again for even simple videos, now I usually get done in one take.
 The frequency of uploading has taken a hit since I do not usually find the time to make videos during packed semesters.

-**`Coding`**
+#### `Coding`
-  : I have a fair bit of informal experience as I've worked on a few projects.
+  I have a fair bit of informal experience as I've worked on a few projects.
 I usually just work on something when I have a reason to - instead of just doing it for the sake of building a portfolio.

-  : Refer to "Projects" section to learn more about them.
+  Refer to "Projects" section to learn more about them.
 You can also check some of them out on github.

-## Awards / Certificates / Courses {#awards}
+## <div style = 'text-align : center;'> Awards / Certificates / Courses </div> {#awards}
 ***
-  1.  **Scholarships**
+  1.  #### Scholarships

       * HKUST Full Tuition Scholarship (Merit-Based)

       * Nixor College Full Tuition Scholarship (Merit-Based)

-  2. #### Academic Awards:
+  2. #### Academic Awards

       * HKUST Fall 2023 Dean's List